coletamburri2112/phys-5070-final-project-tamburri/README.md

 # Description of existing code, transferred to github and commented:

-(1) In fl_funcs:
+(1) In fl_funcs_proj.py:
 Major working functions for analysis of SDO/EVE 304 Angstrom light curves, SDO/AIA 1600 Angstrom images and ribbon masks, and SDO/HMI magnetograms.
 Includes algorithm for determination of separation and elongation of both ribbons relative to the polarity inversion line.
-Flares able to beanalyzed are contained in the RibbonDB database (Kazachenko et al. 2017).
+Flares able to be analyzed are contained in the RibbonDB database (Kazachenko et al. 2017).
 Prior to running this script, the user should obtain flare light curves and times corresponding to the modeled flares in this database, for which the